Agoric/documentation/main/reference/zoe-api/zoe-contract-facet.md

-**description** is a required string describing the **Invitation**, and should include whatever information is needed for a potential recipient of the **Invitation** to know what they are getting in the optional **customProperties** argument, which is put in the **Invitation**'s **amount**.
+**description** is a required string describing the **Invitation**, and should include whatever information is needed for a potential recipient of the **Invitation** to distinguish among this contract's invitations.
-Each one should be a string literal that is unique within its contract and used only as the argument to make invitations of a particular kind.
+Each description should be a string literal that is unique within its contract and used only as the argument to make invitations of a particular kind.

+The optional **customDetails** argument is included in the **Invitation**'s **amount** and not otherwise relied on by Zoe.

 ```js
 const creatorInvitation = zcf.makeInvitation(makeCallOption, 'makeCallOption')